epq/Week2/readme.md

 # Week 2 Homework ヽ(๏∀๏ )ﾉ
-For out HTML homework, we will each make a personal website about ourselves!
+For our HTML homework, we will each make a personal website about ourselves!

 ## Setup
 - Fork this project